Integral Imprecise Probability Metrics: Background

-\paragraph{Lower Probabilities.} Given capacity $\nu$, we define its conjugate $\nu^\star :\Sigma_\cX \to [0,1]$, as for all $A\in\Sigma_\cX$.
+Given capacity $\nu$, we define its conjugate $\nu^\star :\Sigma_\cX \to [0,1]$, as for all $A\in\Sigma_\cX$.
 The conjugate capacity serves as a dual representation of the original capacity, meaning one fully determines the other.
 We clarify its significance and interpretation after introducing lower probability, which lies between capacities and probability measures in generality. \begin{defn} [\citealt[Section 2.1.viii]{cerreia2016ergodic}] A set function $\underline{P}:\Sigma_\cX \to [0,1]$ is a lower probability if there exists a compact set $\mathcal{C} \subseteq \cP(\cX)$ of probability measures such that for all $A\in\Sigma_\cX$. \end{defn} The compact set $\cC$ of measures is called the credal set and the compactness here has to be understood in the weak$^\star$ topology~\citep[P.2 Remark 1]{cerreia2016ergodic}.
 Lower probabilities are always capacities but not vice versa~\citep[Section 2.1]{cerreia2016ergodic}.
 The conjugate of a lower probability $\underline{P}$ is the upper probability $\overline{P}$, defined by for $A\in\Sigma_\cX$.
+In IPML, lower probabilities are typically constructed from a set of probabilistic predictors, e.g., \(\cC = \{\hat{p}_i(Y \mid X = x)\}_{i=1}^m\)~\citep{mangili2016prior,corani2015credal,shaker2021ensemble,wang2024credal}, or via basic probability assignments~\citep{manchingal2023random}, as in Dempster–Shafer theory~\citep{shafer1992dempster}, or by constructing predictive intervals~\citep{sadeghi2019efficient,wang2025creinns}.